spollard/josh-works.github.io/_posts/2017-06-06-memorizing-programming-with-anki.md

 `if user = User.from_omniauth(request.env["omniauth.auth"])`

-And I prefer easy flashcards (more work to make, less to memorize) than difficult flashcards.
+And I prefer easy flashcards (more work to make, less difficult to recall) than difficult flashcards.

 For Anki's basics, go check out this excellent guide: [Spaced Repetition](https://www.fluentin3months.com/spaced-repetition/).

 I put all sorts of information in Anki.
-At the moment I have about <strike>850</strike> 950 programming-related cards, which covers _many_ topics related to software development.
+At the moment I have about <strike>850</strike> 1200+ programming-related cards, which covers _many_ topics related to software development.

 I've got cards related to:

-- Ruby and Rails, of course,
+- Ruby and Rails
+- Linux terminal commands and their options, like `grep` and `xargs`
+- Git/Github
+- JavaScript
+- HTML/CSS
-- Github
+- SQL
-- iTerm & Atom usage/shortcuts
 - Regular Expressions
-- SQL
-- RSpec/minitest,
-- Linux terminal commands and their options, like `grep` and `xargs`
+- iTerm & Atom keyboard shortcuts

 I am confident that I have _not_ found the ideal workflow around creating and memorizing Anki cards.
 I'm still trying to improve this process, but the benefit of using Anki far outweighs for me any cost of having less-than-perfect cards.